Anzhc/Cherryscraper/README.md

 (old, v1, no automatic mode)

 ## Changelog
+V2.1.5 - more sites: metmuseum(because i needed cartography stuff), civitai(cuz yes), and function for generic site scraping(which totally is not a civitai function copy), that you should be able to use for sites that follow a structure of gallery which you can open single images on.
 V2.1 - some more sites, like KnowYourMeme, are supported.
 V2 - automatic mode!
 Now you can choose to only open page with image you're interested in, and it will get downloaded.
 V1 - it works, download works with press of "c", while you're on image page.